Mock JAMB Exam: FG urges free movement in states - Nigeria Today

 Mohammed, in the statement signed by his Special Adviser, Mr Segun Adeyemi said the mock examinations were to enable interested students to familiarise themselves with the Computer-Based Test (CBT) environment.

-The post Mock JAMB Exam: FG urges free movement in states appeared first on The Nation Nigeria.
+The post Mock JAMB Exam: FG urges free movement in states appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG